 DBT’s Guiding Principles

-• Validation.
-DBT places a strong emphasis on validating clients' experiences, affirming that their feelings and behaviors have understandable origins.
+- Validation.
+DBT places a strong emphasis on validating our experiences and affirming that our feelings and behaviors have understandable origins.

-• Behavioral science.
-Much like CBT, DBT recognizes the importance of understanding and changing maladaptive behaviors, incorporating behavioral techniques in its approach.
+- Behavioral science.
+Much like CBT, DBT recognizes the importance of understanding and changing maladaptive behaviors while incorporating behavioral techniques in its approach.

 While some of their principles overlap, CBT and DBT are driven by unique sets of core values.
 CBT leans heavily on the interplay of thoughts, emotions, and behaviors, while DBT, although recognizing this interplay, weaves in acceptance, mindfulness, and validation to create a more comprehensive approach.
 Your alignment with these values can play a role in determining which therapy resonates most with your journey.

 When choosing between Cognitive Behavioral Therapy and Dialectical Behavior Therapy, getting a feel for how each therapy unfolds in a structured setting is essential.
 Think of it like picking out a new workout routine; both yoga and Pilates might aim to strengthen and stretch, but they each have their own distinct flow.
-Let's decode the structure of CBT and DBT to get a clearer picture.
+Let's decode the structure of CBT and DBT to get an idea of their unique flows.

 CBT: A Structured Individual Blueprint

-• Initial assessment followed by individual therapy.
-The therapist and client begin by pinpointing specific challenges and set goals for the therapy.
+- Initial assessment followed by individual therapy.
+The therapist and client begin by pinpointing specific challenges and setting goals for the therapy.
 Often, CBT is then delivered in individual therapy sessions, focusing on the unique thought patterns of the client.

 DBT: A Layered Interactive Approach

-• Therapist consultation team.
+- Therapist consultation team.
 This is more for the therapists than the clients.
-DBT therapists often meet in groups to support and learn from each other, ensuring they provide the best care.
+DBT therapists often meet in groups to support and learn from each other so they can integrate multiple perspectives to ensure the highest quality of care.

 Whether you're leaning toward the individual focus and cognitive restructuring of CBT or the group dynamic and emotional balance of DBT, understanding their structures can help you make a more informed choice.
 Remember, it's all about finding the right fit for your journey, and there's no one-size-fits-all!